SpaiR/imgui-java/README.md

 Otherwise, if you're using your own backed implementation, there are no guarantees it will work.

 ## Using FreeType
 Dear ImGui by default uses a stb_strutype library to render a fonts atlas.
 It's possible to use FreeType instead to get better fonts quality.
-See an example in [ImGuiGlfwExample](https://github.com/spair/imgui-java/blob/v1.78-1.3.0/imgui-lwjgl3/src/test/java/ImGuiGlfwExample.java).
 [Read more](https://github.com/ocornut/imgui/blob/v1.78/misc/freetype/README.md)

 ## Binding Notice
 * All Dear ImGui methods are available in `camelCase`, not in `PascalCase`.